[Math Lair] Bibliography

 Math Lair Home > Other Content > Bibliography

-The following is a (not complete) list of books (for the most part, mathematics-related ones) that I find interesting or useful, or that I've used as references when writing this site's material.
+The following is an incomplete list of (primarily mathematics-related) books that I find interesting or useful, or that I've used as references when writing this site's material.
 For online resources, please see my links page.

 For a list of physics-related books, please see my physics bibliography.